-To use this program, use the order form in your welcome kit or obtain an order form from the pharmacy benefit managerelaimsadministrator, the mail order pharmacy provider, the Division of Retirement and Benefits, or the Division's website.
+To use this program, use the order form in your welcome kit or obtain an order form from the pharmacy benefit manager, the mail order pharmacy provider, or the Division's website.
 Send it in with your prescription.
 Unless indicated by the provider, you will receive the generic equivalent when available and permissible by law.

-The mail order copayment will apply to specialty medication obtained through the pharmacy benefit manager's own specialty pharmacy, BriovaRxthe mail direct to the member.
+The mail order copayment will apply to specialty medication obtained through the pharmacy benefit manager's own specialty pharmacy, BriovaRx.